yuanqing/cellophane/README.md

 ### cellophane([array])

 Constructs a new Cellophane object.
-If `array` was specified, initialises the Cellophane object&rsquo;s &ldquo;internal&rdquo; array to `array`.
+If `array` was specified, sets the Cellophane object&rsquo;s &ldquo;internal&rdquo; array to `array`.
+Throws if `array` is not an array.

 ```js
 var a = cellophane();